Luke-Pretzie/SparkTutorial/README.md

 * Change directory to where .tgz file is saved and open it:
 ```
 cd                                                      // Goes to Home directory
-cd <Directory where you saved the tarball on Ubuntu>    // Goes to specified directory
+cd <Directory where you saved the .tgz file on Ubuntu>  // Goes to specified directory
 tar xvf spark-2.0.2-bin-hadoop2.7.tgz                   // Opens the Hadoop “tarball” (Archive File)
 ```